 2.257 The caseworker should have either spoken to the complainant or attempted to do so before making a decision on whether to set aside the time limit (Policy requirement).
-This includes cases where the complainant has
+This includes cases where the complainant has given a

-27 Subject to our discretion to set aside the time limit.
+26 Subject to our discretion to set aside the time limit.

-28 Section 9(4) 1993 Act
+27 Section 9(4) 1993 Act

-29 Subject to our discretion to set aside the time limit.
+28 Subject to our discretion to set aside the time limit.

-30 Section 6(3), 1967 Act
+29 Section 6(3), 1967 Act

-given a clear and detailed explanation in correspondence explaining the reasons for the delay.

-2.258 The caseworker should keep a clear audit trail of their consideration of each of the complainant's reasons for the delay.
+- clear and detailed explanation in correspondence explaining the reasons for the delay. - 2.258 The caseworker should keep a clear audit trail of their consideration of each of the complainant's reasons for the delay.
 This must be clearly demonstrated within reaching a final decision.